 COMMUNITY HERO (Presented by Dowson Turco Lawyers)

-WINNER: Giovanni Campolo-Arcidiaco for his decades-long community service and activism.
+RECIPIENT: Giovanni Campolo-Arcidiaco for his decades-long community service and activism.
 For more than 25 years, Giovanni has been involved in various volunteer roles, with many of NSW’s LGBTQIA+ institutions.
 Through his passionate efforts, he has helped develop and strengthen vital organisations and events for sexuality and gender diverse communities.

 COMMUNITY ORGANISATION (Presented by ACON)

-WINNER (JOINT): Newcastle Pride
+RECIPIENT (JOINT): Newcastle Pride

 With innovative and inclusive programming, Newcastle Pride is providing vital spaces and social outlets for the Hunter region’s LGBTQIA+ communities.

-WINNER (JOINT): Trikone Australia
+RECIPIENT (JOINT): Trikone Australia

 For over 15 years, Trikone Australia has been raising awareness of, providing support to, and celebrating LGBTQIA+ people from South Asian backgrounds in Australia.